 Our waiter was noticeably overwhelmed, and I’m sure the kitchen was as well.
 He forgot to mention a couple of specials that one of our fellow diners would have ordered if she had known about it.
 We had already ordered when he approached a neighboring table and told them the specials, including the missing ones.
 The photo below is the Seafood Special, featuring langostino, scallops, clams, calamari and mussels.
 Three of my dining companions split this as well as a couple other small plates and enjoyed it.
 The entree in the rear of the photo is the Fideuà, which is similar to paella but made with noodles instead of rice.

-Since the kitchen was overwhelmed, our paella didn’t wow us as it probably would have otherwise.
+Since the kitchen was in the weeds, our paella didn’t wow us as it probably would have otherwise.
 I enjoyed it, but some of my dining companions were less impressed.
-I will definitely be going back and ordering it again because I just love paella and this was a very good version of it.
+I will definitely be going back and ordering it again, because I just love paella and this was a very good version of it.
 I also enjoyed the leftovers the next day.

 Everyone was served a side salad, which surprised us.
 One salad came out without dressing (oops), but a side of dressing was quickly requested and brought to the table.
 We also enjoyed the housemade potato chips that apparently come with dinners.
 We all nibbled at the crisp chips, which were perfectly seasoned.
 I think they might have also brought a platter of vegetables to the table, but it never got down to my end.